 - Create a feeling of community with a unique event hashtag

 - Build anticipation with pre-event content

-- Capitalize on attendee enthusiasm to raise awareness during the event by sharing photos, quotes, testimonials, and video content
+- Capitalize on attendee enthusiasm to raise awareness during the event by sharing photos, quotes, testimonials, and video or visual content

 - Keep the conversations going with post-event discussions and content